 Under Section 504, an individual with a disability (also referred to as a student with a disability in the elementary and secondary education context) is defined as a person who: (1) has a physical or mental impairment that substantially limits a major life activity; (2) has a record of such an impairment; or (3) is regarded as having such an impairment.

-How is it different than an IEP?
+How is a 504 Plan Different than an IEP?

 Both Individualized Education Programs (IEPs) and 504 plans can offer formal help for K–12 students who are struggling in school.
 They’re similar in some ways but very different in others.
 This chart compares them side-by-side to help you understand the differences.